-Breakfast Club of Canada is a non-profit organization that works with school communities to create and fund breakfast programs for children from lower-income families.
+Breakfast Club of Canada is a non-profit organization that works with school communities to create and fund breakfast programs for children.

 Breakfast Club of Canada is the brainchild of Daniel Germain, founder, and Judith Barry, co-founder.
 The Club was established in 1994 in order to overcome obstacles to children’s academic success.
 The Club grew within Quebec until 2005, when it extended its reach to include the rest of Canada.
 Today, it operates from coast to coast… to coast!

 At Breakfast Club of Canada, nothing is more important than meeting children’s needs so they can maximize their potential.
 This determination to help them get ahead by including their community in the solution is the driving force behind all of the decisions made by the Club.

 We are also committed to upholding the United Nations’ Sustainable Development Goals to make a real and lasting difference in young people’s lives, both today and tomorrow.
 Through our work, we contribute directly to meeting 10 out of these 17 goals.

 The Imagine Canada Standards Program features a strict set of requirements applicable to Canadian charities and non-profits.
 To date, some 200+ organizations out of over 170,000 have been awarded this credential.
 We are one of the proud few who have been recognized for excellence and leadership, which represent the very foundations of trust and confidence.
 We are one of the first organizations specializing in school meals, and only the second nation-wide organization, to obtain this distinction.
 The process involved meeting 75 specific requirements in five categories:

 This honour speaks volumes about the Club’s credibility and trustworthiness.
 It is a symbol of our dedication, professionalism and transparency, and recognizes the efforts deployed across the organization and across the country in support of children and youth.